 A simple way to manage dependencies is with a tool such as Sqreen.
 Depending on your ecosystem and language, there will be a dependency tool out there to automate these checks, identify which dependencies are outdated, and what vulnerabilities you’re exposed to.

-Beyond being vigilant against vulnerabilities in your dependencies, it’s smart to protect against attackers exploiting vulnerabilities in your own code or in your dependencies before they get patched.
+Beyond being vigilant against vulnerabilities in your dependencies, you should be smart enough to protect your application against attackers exploiting vulnerabilities in your code or in your dependencies before they get patched.
 Using automation is a great way to scale your security efforts and to ensure that you can monitor and protect your application in real time.
 In fact, Heroku has a whole list of security add-ons that you can use for different security efforts, including monitoring and protection tools like Sqreen, which will help you go that extra step with your application security.

 Keep secrets secret

 Unless your application is living in isolation, it’s probably connected to other services.
 And most applications connected to other services require some form of authentication to do so.
-Typically, authentication is done via some form of key, secret, or password.
-Whatever the precise method you use, it’s important to ensure that these credentials are not leaked from your application.
+Typically, applications handle authentication via some form of key, secret, or password.
+Whatever the precise method you use, it’s important to ensure that your application and authentication mechanism doesn’t leak these credentials.

 To keep our secrets safe, we should encrypt them before we ever store them in version control—or, even better, avoid storing them in version control where possible.
 Why avoid version control for secrets?
 Because even private version control isn’t immune from attack.
 A disgruntled ex-colleague can easily gain access to systems if they retain the code post-employment.
-And remember that if a secret is leaked in version control, it’s likely still accessible in the history, even if it’s not obvious on the surface.
+And remember that if version control has a secret leak, it’s likely still accessible in the history, even if it’s not obvious on the surface.

 Apply the “principle of least privilege”